How To Use And Configure WordPress Widgets – Part 4

 (WordPress Archives Widget)

-There’s very little to configure in this widget.
-You can add a title, and choose whether to display items in your sidebar as a dropdown menu, and show the number of posts published each month .
+There’s not much to set up.
+You can add a title, and choose whether to display items in the sidebar in a dropdown menu, and show the number of posts .
 Click Save when done …

 WordPress Archives Widget settings

-The screenshot below shows the Archives widget set up for showing posts as a dropdown menu with post counts checkbox enabled …
+The example below shows an Archives widget configured for showing posts as a dropdown menu with post counts enabled …

-Now that you know how to configure sidebar widgets, let’s explore some other aspects of using WordPress widgets.
+Now that you know how to configure various widgets, let’s explore some other useful aspects of using WordPress widgets.

 Useful Widget Tips

-Here are some useful things to know about WordPress widgets:
+Here are some useful things to know about widgets:

 Add ‘Visibility’ Function To Widgets